Welcome back! I’m excited to finish showing you our Vintage Christmas Decorations 2020! You can see the post previous to this one for Part One!

 The canvas print has all the dates of our birthdays and our wedding day 🙂

-Thank you for stopping by for a visit at our home today!
+Thank you for stopping by for a visit with our vintage Christmas decorations!
 We have truly enjoyed having you and sharing our Christmas decor with you 🙂

 We want to wish you a very Merry Christmas and a blessed New Year.